Tawa, New Zealand: Development

 The development of Tawa, like many population centres, has been strongly tied to the development of transportation networks.
 It was initially a rural settlement established along the Old Porirua Road.
 During construction of the road in 1846-47, the road-making soldiers used two stockades, built a kilometre apart from each other, to sleep in and for protection from potential attacks.
 The initial settlers had to clear the surrounding heavy forests before they could begin building and farming on the land.

 In 1851 the first church opened, and in 1855 the first school opened, but Tawa remained predominantly rural into the 20th century.
 While there were early efforts at housing subdivisions, first in 1896 and in 1906 with the establishment of the Tawa Land Company, they failed to attract much interest.
 Tawa didn't grow significantly until just before World War II, when it began to lose its semi-rural character.

 A single-track railway line built by the Wellington and Manawatu Railway Company connected Tawa to Wellington from September 1885, and to Palmerston North from November 1886.
 It followed a circuitous route from Wellington via the Ngaio Gorge and Johnsonville.
 This line was incorporated into the New Zealand Railways Department network in December 1908.
 Tawa's first railway station, Tawa Flat station, opened on 24 September 1885.
 The station was located on the hillside above the valley floor on what is now Duncan Street, on the straight section of road about 180 metres north of the intersection of Duncan Street with the junction of Tawa Street and Tawa Terrace.

+During the 1850s William Earp, the landowner of Boscobel Farm, planted a macrocarpa on his property.
+It became known as the 'Earp Macrocarpa' or the Bucket Tree as it was shaped to resemble an upside down bucket.
+In 2026 it won NZ Tree of the Year.